The NFL owners have just voted to basically remove the kickoff return as a play from the National Football League.

 Paul Johnson was right.

-In the pale turquoise ladies' room, they congregate in front of the mirror, reapplying the mascara and lip gloss, brushing their hair, straightening panty hose and gossiping.
+In the pale turquoise ladies' room, they congregate in front of the mirror, reapplying the mascara and lip gloss, brushing their hair, straightening panty hose, and gossiping.

 This one's skanky.

-That was really cute and so forth.
+That one's really cute and so forth.

 They look like a flock of tropical birds.